opengamedata/opengamedata-doc/source/Adding_a_Game.md

 }
 ```

-## 2. Next, we need to create the feature extractor.
+### 2. Next, we need to create the feature extractor

 This will be a Python class inheriting from the `Extractor` base class.
 By convention, the class should use the database app_id as a prefix for the class name, but use CamelCase (even if the app_id is not formatted as such).